Portuguese Food: 21 Traditional Dishes of Portugal

 Bifanas are traditional Portuguese sandwiches made with pork slices that are poached in a sauce of paprika and white wine.
 Usually served with Piri Piri and mustard sauce, they are one of the most famous snacks of Portugal.

 Due to its popularity even McDonald’s created its own version, the McBifana.
-This sandwich is always accompanied by a nice cold beer.
-It’s a really juicy sandwich with lime juice and spices like bay leaves, paprika, salt and garlic.
+This sandwich is often accompanied by a cold beer.

 Francesinha

-This sandwich is made up of ham, Linguica and fresh sausages topped with fried egg.
+Francesinha is a sandwich is made with ham, Linguica (Portuguese sausage), topped with fried egg.

 Grilled Sardines